Economic Snapshot Asia

 In light of the fact that financial conditions have improved and inflationary pressures are relatively anchored, the central banks of India, Indonesia, Korea, the Philippines and Taiwan have decided to maintain their policy rates unchanged since late March.
 Moreover, at the Monetary Authority of Singapore's first semi-annual policy meeting of the year, which took place on 14 April, the Bank decided to continue its monetary policy stance that allows for a modest and gradual appreciation of the Singapore dollar.

 According to preliminary data, inflation in ex-Japan Asia accelerated in March, rising from 2.9% in February to 3.2%.
-The monthly increase mainly reflects a low base of comparison in February due to seasonal effects stemming from the Lunar New Year holidays and lower food prices in India.
-FocusEconomics Consensus Forecast panelists expect inflation in ex-Japan Asia to average 3.4% in 2014, which is down 0.1 percentage points from last month’s estimate.
-The panel also cut 0.1 percentage points to the 2015 inflation forecast and now it sees inflation at 3.5%.
+The monthly increase mainly reflects a low base of comparison in February due to seasonal effects stemming from the Lunar New Year holidays.
+FocusEconomics Consensus Forecast panelists expect inflation in ex-Japan Asia to average 3.6% in 2014, which is down 0.1 percentage points from last month's estimate.
+The panel, however, left its inflation projection for 2015 at the previous month's 3.7%.